-State law for defensible space, Public Resources Code (PRC) 4291, requires that owners of improved parcels (parcels having a structure) maintain 100 feet (or to the limit of their property line) of defensible space around structures.
-The HVA ordinance’s purpose is to extend the enforceability of PRC 4291 beyond the property line by creating a tool that can be applied specifically to unimproved parcels (properties where no structure exists) that are adjacent to improved properties.
-The ordinance therefore applies only where an “extra hazardous” fire condition (determined by the Fire Warden) exists and the owner of the improved property is significantly at risk due to fire fuels on the adjacent unimproved property and it is not possible for an improved parcel owner to obtain the full 100 feet of defensible space required by PRC 4291.
-The HVA Ordinance does not apply in conditions where an improved parcel is adjacent to another improved parcel.
-In this condition, parcel owners are encouraged to work with their neighbors to obtain necessary defensible space.
+The ordinance applies when an “extra hazardous” fire condition exists.
+When the owner of improved property is at risk from fire fuels on an adjacent, unimproved property, and it is not possible for an improved parcel owner to obtain the required 100 feet of defensible space, the county’s ordinance kicks in.
+The HVA ordinance does not apply when an improved parcel is adjacent to another improved parcel.
+In this situation, parcel owners are encouraged to work with their neighbors to obtain necessary defensible space.

-This is the single most effective strategy for protecting structures and assisting Fire Fighting efforts.
+This is the single most effective strategy for protecting structures and assisting firefighting efforts.
 State law requires 100 feet of defensible space.
-Local Fire agencies are performing PRC 4291 defensible space.
-Inspections to determine if residences meet the state required standards.
+Local fire agencies perform defensible space inspections to ensure residences meet the state required standards.

 This program provides free chipping to Placer County residents to assist in reducing large flammable piles into small biodegradable piles.
-Property owners living in the wUd1andurban interface can have the material that has been thinned from their properties chipped onsite.
+Property owners living in the wildland urban interface can have material created from thinning activities on their properties chipped onsite.
 To access the chipper program, use the following contacts.

 Fire Safe Councils: